Scopophobia: Psychoanalytic views

-Building on Freud's concept of the eye as an erogenous zone, psychoanalysts have linked scopophobia to a (repressed) fear of looking, as well as to an inhibition of exhibitionism.
+Building on Sigmund Freud's concept of the eye as an erogenous zone, psychoanalysts have linked scopophobia to a (repressed) fear of looking, as well as to an inhibition of exhibitionism.
 Freud also referred to scopophobia as a "dread of the evil eye" and "the function of observing and criticizing the self" during his research into the "eye" and "transformed I's."

 In some explanations, the equation of being looked at with a feeling of being criticized or despised reveals shame as a motivating force behind scopophobia.
-In the self-consciousness of adolescence, with its increasing awareness of the Other as constitutive of the looking glass self, shame may exacerbate feelings of erythrophobia and scopophobia.
+In the self-consciousness of adolescence, with its increasing awareness of the Other as constitutive of the looking-glass self, shame may exacerbate feelings of erythrophobia and scopophobia.

-Treatments
+Treatment

 There are several options for treatment of scopophobia.
 With one option, desensitization, the patient is stared at for a prolonged period and then describes their feelings.
 The hope is that the individual will either be desensitized to being stared at or will discover the root of their scopophobia.

 Exposure therapy, another treatment commonly prescribed, has five steps: